 This means only those installation media associated with the currently selected context (

-The Path field (2) specifies the location of the installation media.
+In the Path field (2), specify the location of the installation media.
 It supports the inclusion of variables such as

 $release.
 Using variables, a single installation medium entry in orcharhino can be used to point to different versions of the installation media for a single distribution.
 This field would typically be the URL to an internet mirror for the relevant Linux distribution (e.g.